itmoth/hoffman2-notes/README.md

 Please also check with the documentation website for Hoffman2 ([https://www.hoffman2.idre.ucla.edu/](https://www.hoffman2.idre.ucla.edu/)) because this might have out of date information

+Also these notes are lowkey a mess because I switched from Windows to Linux soon after writing part of this lol

 ## Table of Contents
 - [SSH Customization](#ssh-customization)